Viewable With ANY Browser

 Connections to the Internet are generally rated in terms of bits per second.
 At one time, modems could handle data at 9,600 bits per second (9.6 Kbps, where the K indicates kilo, the Greek prefix for thousand).
 With eight bits in a one-character byte, a 9.6 Kbps modem could handle 1.2 KBps (using b for bit and B for byte).
 When the only data being sent were brief computer commands and the only data received were one or two lines of computational results, this was sufficient.

 With the advent of the Web with not only text but graphics, greater speeds became necessary.
 The small animated graphic near the beginning of this page is over 60,000 bits.
-With two other graphics and more than 20,000 characters of text, viewing this page requires the downloading of almost 640,000 bits.
+With four other graphics and more than 30,000 characters of text, viewing this page requires the downloading of almost 640,000 bits.
 A 9.6 Kbps modem would require more than a minute for this relatively small and simple page.
 When I bought my first PC, 28.8 Kbps modems were quite common, but I got a more advanced 33.6 Kbps modem.
 At that time, few ISPs supported even that speed, let alone the 56 Kbps that now seems to be the limit for dial-up modems.
 Through a 56 Kbps modem, this page would download in less than 12 seconds.

 Internet distance significantly affects speed.
 UCLA is only 30 miles from my house.
 However, I discovered that I could obtain a faster response from a server in Sunnyvale, California (more than 300 miles away), than from a server performing the same function located at UCLA.
 The two servers operated at about the same speed.
 However, a trace of the route taken by data between my PC and those servers showed that messages — from me requesting data and from them replying — traveled through twice as many routers and intermediate servers for UCLA than for Sunnyvale.
 In terms of Internet distance, Sunnyvale was half the distance to my PC than was UCLA although the former was more than 10 times the physical distance.
 Some very popular Web sites have mirror sites, copies that are available in order to reduce the traffic to the main site.
 Selecting the closest mirror site — in terms of Internet distance — can result in a noticeable improvement in performance.